cap-js/mcp-server/README.md

 ## Acknowledgments

 - **onnxruntime-web** is used for creating embeddings locally.
-- **@huggingface/transformers.js** to compare the output of the WordPiece tokenizer.
+- **@huggingface/transformers.js** is used to compare the output of the WordPiece tokenizer.
 - **@modelcontextprotocol/sdk** provides the SDK for MCP.